First-order Newton-type Estimator for Distributed Estimation and Inference: Experimental Results

 In previous simulation studies, the entire dataset is evenly separated on different machines.
-As one can see from Algorithm \ref{algo:distributed_FONE} and Theorem \ref{thm:d-fone-non}, the sub-sample size on the first machine $n_1$ plays a different role than that on the other machines $n_2,n_3,\dots, n_L$ in Dis-FONE.
+As one can see from Algorithm \ref{algo:distributed_FONE} and Theorem \ref{thm:d-fone-non}, the sub-sample size on the first machine $n_1$ plays a different role in Dis-FONE than those on the other machines $n_2,n_3,\dots, n_L$.
 In Figure \ref{fig:n1}, we investigate the effect of $n_1$ by varying $n_1$ from $N/L$ (the case of evenly distributed) to $10\times N/L$.
 Let the remaining data points be evenly distributed on the other machines, i.e., $n_2=n_3=\dots=n_L=(N-n_1)/(L-1)$.
 We set $N=10^5$ and $L=20$.
 From Figure \ref{fig:n1}, the $L_2$-error of Dis-FONE gets much closer to ERM $\hat\tee$ in \eqref{eq:erm} when the largest sub-sample size $n_1$ increases, which is consistent with our theoretical results.

-In Appendix \ref{sec:add_simu}, we further investigate the case of correlated design, the effect of the quality of the initial estimator, as well as the performance of the estimator of limiting variance.
+In Appendix G, we further investigate the cases of correlated design, the effect of the quality of the initial estimator, and different choices of the stepsizes (see Section G for more details).
+We also conduct simulations to compare our proposed methods (DC-SGD and Dis-FONE) to the existing methods in Section G.4 in terms of statistical accuracy and computation time.
+For logistic regression, we compare our algorithm with CSL \citep{jordan2016communication} for logistic regression.
+Both Dis-FONE and CSL methods achieve nearly optimal performance as compared to the ERM, while Dis-FONE accelerates CSL.
+For quantile regression, we compare our methods with DC-QR \citep{volgushev2017distributed}.
+Dis-FONE outperforms DC-QR in terms of both computation time and statistical accuracy since DC-QR suffers from the restriction on the sub-sample size analogous to the case of DC-SGD.